wiired24/NostalgiaJS/README.md

 # Why NostalgiaJS?

-NostalgiaJS was created as I wanted to create a viable open source alternative for those looking for an experience that is similar to something like launchbox on windows, that was instead built with the linux/Unix in mind.
-Rather than trying to have every feature ever, It was designed to be minimal, fast, easy to use, customizeable, and above all fun.
-I do think at this point it's stable enough for general use.
-However you can expect various features and bug fixes to be added as development continues.
+NostalgiaJS was created as I wanted to create a viable open source alternative for those looking for an experience that is similar to something like launchbox on windows, that was instead built for *nix operating systems.
+I wanted a launcher that had a high degree of compatilibity with multiple emulators and just worked out of the box.
+Instead of a launcher having install scripts for emulators that break because x,y or z dependency, NostalgaiJS takes a different approarch.
+You just supply the binary.
+That can be a .exe emulator launched via Wine, a libretro core, or a native emulator.
+And Rather than trying to have every feature ever, It was designed to be minimal, fast, easy to use, customizeable, and above all fun.

 ![Alt Text](https://media2.giphy.com/media/1AJNfJIAKWe3XKM0lL/giphy.gif)